Jaromír Funke

 Czech, 1896—1945

 Funke also made significant contributions as an educator.
 From 1931 to 1935, he taught at the School of Arts and Crafts in Bratislava, where he explored social documentary photography.
-He later joined the State School of Graphic Arts in Prague, teaching there from 1935 to 1944.
+He later joined the State School of Graphic Arts in Prague, teaching there from 1935 until 1944.

 Individual works